Are air conditioners bad for your health?

 Make sure you clean the air conditioner filters before pollen season

 People who are sensitive to pollens and spores should insist on regular maintenance of their workplace air conditioning units.
-While an air conditioning unit does not replace a dedicated HEPA-level air filtration system, well-maintained filters can help to stop the wide distribution of pollens and allergens.
+Air conditioning units cannot do the same job as HEPA air filters.

 On the other hand, poorly maintained air conditioning units can see moisture accumulation in the team, which can lead to mould spores in the air.
 For many people, this can trigger asthma attacks and allergic reactions.